mines-oceanography/saildrone_synthesis/_build/html/_sources/background.md

 ### What is $H_s$?

-Significant wave height, or $H_s$, is a statistical quantity that describes the amplitude of the highest $\frac{1}{3}$ of recorded waves.
-It can be thought of as the waves that you see when looking at the ocean.
+Significant wave height, or $H_s$, is a statistical quantity that describes the mean amplitude of the highest $\frac{1}{3}$ of recorded waves.
+It describes how tall the waves are on average, specifically making a good estimate of the wave height you would notice when looking out at the ocean.

 ### Different processes that can modify $H_s$: